 - Pickleball: This fast growing senior sport is run by the Castle Rock Recreation Department, playing indoors at the Rec Center or outdoors on 7 new courts in the warm weather.

 - Softball Leagues: We have 3 softball teams that play from April-August in Denver metro senior leagues on either Mondays or Wednesdays.
 Home games are held at Metzler Park in Castle Rock.
-For registration, go to: Softball League Registration 2022 – Fillable Form; and to: CR Player 2022 Profile – Fillable Form
+For registration, go to: 2023 Softball League Registration Form 2023; 2023 Softball League PLAYER Profile Registration

 GAME TIME – Come for the games but stay for the friendships made around the tables